 - Visual Basic projects contain an implied reference to Microsoft.VisualBasic.

 At run time, components must be either in the output path of the project or in the Global Assembly Cache (GAC).
 If the project contains a reference to an object that isn't in one of these locations, you must copy the reference to the output path of the project when you build the project.
 The CopyLocal property indicates whether this copy has to be made.
 If the value is True, the reference is copied to the project directory when you build the project.
 If the value is False, the reference isn't copied.

-If you deploy an application that contains a reference to a custom component that is registered in the GAC, the component will not be deployed with the application, regardless of the CopyLocal setting.
+If you deploy an application that contains a reference to a custom component that is registered in the GAC, the component won't be deployed with the application, regardless of the CopyLocal setting.
 In earlier versions of Visual Studio, you could set the CopyLocal property on a reference to ensure that the assembly was deployed.
 Now, you must manually add the assembly to the \Bin folder.
-This puts all custom code under scrutiny, reducing the risk of publishing custom code with which you aren't familiar.
+This action puts all custom code under scrutiny, thereby reducing the risk of publishing custom code with which you aren't familiar.